Hugh Herr

 Given the high number of U.S. soldiers returning home with crippling injuries, the Department of Veterans Affairs is funding a $7.2 million research project involving Dr. Herr's group to develop new technologies for amputees, specifically "biohybrid limbs" made up of regenerated tissue, lengthened bone, titanium bone implants, implantable neural sensors and external robotic limbs.

-Dr. Hugh Herr is not simply an example of the human spirit overcoming adversity; his work is a triumph of intellect and innovation over what has scarcely been imagined.
-His breakthrough advances in rehabilitation technologies are immeasurably improving the quality of life for thousands of people with physical challenges.
+Dr. Hugh Herr is not simply an example of the human spirit overcoming adversity; his work is a triumph of intellect and innovation and his breakthrough advances in rehabilitation technologies are immeasurably improving the quality of life for thousands of people with physical challenges.